Fast Company Innovation Festival adds Magnolia cofounders Chip and Joanna Gaines

-Chip and Joanna Gaines, the founders of Magnolia, the home and lifestyle brand, will speak at the Fast Company Innovation Festival this fall.
+Chip and Joanna Gaines, founders of Magnolia, the home and lifestyle brand, will be keynote speakers at the Fast Company Innovation Festival this fall.

 The Gaineses also serve as co-chief creative officers of Magnolia Network, a media joint venture with Discovery Communications, launching in 2021.